danshl/SetGame/README.md

 # SetGame
-Implementing the set game by using java language code.
+Implementing the Set game using Java programming.

 ## Description: